 If I’m being super productive and have time I’ll write the YouTube title and description in my notes on my laptop so when I have internet it’s fully ready to upload and I only need to make the thumbnail which I use Canva for.

-I also find travel days good for writing blogs like this as I don’t need internet to do any research and I can just type with no / little distractions.
+I also find travel days good for writing blogs like this as I don’t need the internet to do any research and I can just type with no / little distractions.

 And finally, before I go to bed I make sure my Camera Batteries are all charged again for the next day!